xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 	stopwords.

 $subdb[{DOCID}]
-        return the name of the sub-database containing ``DOCID`` (or the current document in the histlist if ``DOCID`` is omitted).
+        return the name from a ``DB`` parameter for the sub-database containing ``DOCID``.

+        If ``DOCID`` is omitted it defaults to the current document in the hitlist.

-        NB: The current implementation assumes that each omega database name corresponds to a single Xapian database - if a database name refers to a stub database file expanding to multiple Xapian databases then this command will misbehave.
+        Prior to Xapian 1.4.12 the implementation assumed that each omega database name corresponded to a single Xapian database and if a database name referred to a stub database file expanding to multiple Xapian databases then this command would misbehave.
+In 1.4.12 and later this case is taken into account.

 $subid[{DOCID}]
-        return the docid in the sub-database corresponding to ``DOCID`` in the combined database (or the current document in the histlist if ``DOCID`` is omitted).
+        return the docid in ``$subdb{DOCID}`` corresponding to ``DOCID`` in the combined database.

+        If ``DOCID`` is omitted it defaults to the current document in the hitlist.

-        NB: The current implementation assumes that each omega database name corresponds to a single Xapian database - if a database name refers to a stub database file expanding to multiple Xapian databases then this command will misbehave.
+        Prior to Xapian 1.4.12 the implementation assumed that each omega database name corresponded to a single Xapian database and if a database name referred to a stub database file expanding to multiple Xapian databases then this command would misbehave.
+In 1.4.12 and later this case is taken into account.

 $substr{STRING,START[,LENGTH]}
         returns the substring of ``STRING`` which starts at byte position